 - Collaborating on the On the Buses study (LSHTM), which evaluated the public health impacts of giving young people in London free bus travel.
 I contributed to qualitative data collection and analysis for this study, and lead its youth involvement component.

 - Integrating qualitative and quantitative data from the Commuting and Health in Cambridge (CEDAR) study in a mixed-method investigation of the socio-economic structure of car commuting in Cambridge

 - Using quantitative data (including objectively-measured physical activity) from the CAPABLE project (UCL) to examine patterns and predictors of physical activity in children.

 See below for some selected recent publications.
 For a list of all publications, and PDFs of the articles, see the LSHTM online research repository.
-You can also listen to me explaining some of my Swedish and British work in a recent podcast with the Guardian (I start 33 min in).
+You can also listen to me explaining some of my Swedish and British work in a 2012 podcast with the Guardian (I start 33 min in).